susestudio/studio-help/600_faq/900_browser_policy.md

 **_The complete table was last updated on 14 January 2013._**
 _All dates are in the yyyy-mm-dd format._

-The operating systems that the browsers run on is also a factor.
-We use the same grade system as the browsers.
+The operating systems on which the browsers run is also a factor.
+We use the same grade system as for the browsers.

 **A-grade operating systems:**

-* Linux (latest supported SUSE desktop versions) - openSUSE 12.2, SLED11 SP2
+* Linux (latest supported SUSE desktop versions) - openSUSE 12.2, SLED11 SP2.
-* Microsoft Windows (latest two versions) - Windows 7, Windows 8
+* Microsoft Windows (latest two versions) - Windows 7, Windows 8.

 **B-grade operating systems:**

-* Apple Mac OS X (latest two versions) - Lion (10.7), Mountain Lion (10.8)
+* Apple Mac OS X (latest two versions) - Lion (10.7), Mountain Lion (10.8).

 **C-grade operating systems:**

-* Everything not in A or B grade
+* Everything not in A or B grade.

 [Cookies](http://en.wikipedia.org/wiki/HTTP_cookie) and [JavaScript](http://en.wikipedia.org/wiki/JavaScript)
 must both be enabled for the site to function properly.

 In addition, Adobe Flash Player&reg; must be present for the Testdrive feature to work.
-Since iOS devices do not include Flash, Testdrive will not work there.
+Since iOS devices do not include Flash, Testdrive will not work on these.